 St. Christopher’s accepts direct deposit of pledge offerings via Electronic Funds Transfer (EFT), automatically transferring pledges from financial institutions to the church’s account without having to write a check.
 We receive your pledge even when you are not in church to present your offering.
 Approximately 42% of our pledged income as reported in the 2014 budget is received via EFT.

-Contact: Mona Guarino or Beth Mayhew
+Annual Stewardship Committee: Mona Guarino or Beth Mayhew

 Stewardship continues all yearlong as we donate our time, talent, and treasure, constantly building God’s kingdom and working to become more like God every day in every way.